Naspers Foundry is open for South African startup pitches, CEO says – TechCrunch

 Though Naspers Foundry will not back startups outside South Africa, Mahanyele-Dabengwa noted that its parent — Naspers — can finance ventures anywhere on the continent, if it sees the right opportunity.

-The South African media group has invested less in (and been less successful) in Africa, in contrast to its robust global activities.
+The South African media group has invested less (and been less successful) in Africa, in contrast to its robust global activities.

 One of Naspers’ early Africa investments, Nigerian e-commerce startup Konga, was sold in a distressed acquisition in 2018.